John Sears, who helped guide Nixon and Reagan to the White House, dies at 79

 One of Nixon’s advisers, Leonard Garment, suggested in a book that Mr. Sears may have been the secret source, known as Deep Throat, cultivated by Post reporters Bob Woodward and Carl Bernstein in their Watergate coverage and the book “All the President’s Men.”
 Instead, Deep Throat was identified in 2005 as FBI official Mark Felt.

 Mr. Sears practiced law for a few years before signing on in 1975 with Reagan, who was then ending his second term as California governor.
-The two were an odd match: Mr. Sears was three decades younger and born in New York and never a true conservative.
+The two were an odd match: Mr. Sears was three decades younger and born in New York, and was never a true conservative.

 Reagan battled Ford through the Republican primaries, waging an insurgent campaign that stretched all the way to the party convention in Kansas City, Mo.
-In an effort to broaden Reagan’s appeal beyond his conservative base, Mr. Sears persuaded Reagan to name liberal Sen. Richard S. Schweiker (R-Pa.) as his running mate.
+In an effort to broaden Reagan’s appeal beyond his conservative base, Mr. Sears persuaded Reagan to name Sen. Richard S. Schweiker, a liberal Republican from Pennsylvania, as his running mate.

-Mr. Sears then sought to win more delegates for Reagan by demanding, in a procedural ploy, that Ford reveal his vice presidential choice at the convention.
+Mr. Sears then sought to win more delegates for Reagan by demanding, in a procedural ploy, that Ford reveal his vice-presidential choice at the convention.
 The effort backfired, giving the nomination to Ford, who went on to lose the general election to Jimmy Carter.
 Still, the bold move made Reagan a major political force — and earned Mr. Sears plaudits for his strategic thinking.

 Four years later, as Reagan’s principal campaign manager, Mr. Sears sought to keep his candidate out of the rough-and-tumble of debates and flesh-pressing campaigning.
-Many complained that the tactic blunted Reagan’s principal political asset, his folksy charm.
+Many complained that the tactic blunted one of Reagan’s principal political assets: his folksy charm.

 As Mr. Sears took control of the inner workings of the campaign, he pushed out other internal rivals, including Reagan’s longtime California friend Michael Deaver.
 He reportedly had a low regard for Reagan’s grasp of major issues, and Reagan’s opinion of Mr. Sears was even lower.
-He noted that Mr. Sears seldom smiled, didn’t say “good morning” and often stayed up all night playing poker.
+Reagan noted that Mr. Sears seldom smiled, didn’t say “good morning” and often stayed up all night playing poker.

 “He won’t look me in the eye,” Reagan reportedly told onetime aide Lyn Nofziger, who had been ousted by Mr. Sears.
 “He looks me in the tie.”

-When Mr. Sears demanded that Reagan’s California friend Edward Meese III be demoted in the campaign, it was the final straw.
+When Mr. Sears demanded that Reagan’s California friend Edwin Meese III be demoted in the campaign, it was the final straw.
 In a four-hour meeting in a motel room recounted in Newsweek magazine, Mr. Sears maintained his cool reserve as the mild-mannered Reagan lost his temper.

 “You did in Mike Deaver,” he shouted, “but by God, you’re not going to get Ed Meese!”